 The User Defined Application for Serial Gigabit Media Independent Interface (SGMII) is an UDA example project for Low Voltage Differential Signaling (LVDS) standards, which could easily be modified to the specifications in the vendor’s data sheet.
 The example UDA for SGMII is based on the 1000-Base-KX SGMII standard from IEEE 802.3ap.

-The zip file UDA_SGMII.zip contains the UDA project file and an compiled installer.
+The zip file SGMII_project.zip contains the UDA project file.
 To run this example, you need the following:

 1. create folder c:\apps

-2. Unzip UDA_SGMII.zip to the folder.
+2. Unzip SGMII.zip to the folder.
 You should get 3 subfolders: c:\apps\UDA\SGMII, c:\apps\UDA\UDAFiles and c:\apps\UDA\User Files for UDA project SGMII.

-3. Install the SGMII UDA to your oscilloscope using the installer file: c:\apps\UDA\SetupUda_Application_SGMII_v1.06r.exe
+3. Install the SGMII UDA to your oscilloscope using the installer file: SetupUda_Application_SGMII_v1.07r.exe (see attachments, or use your own compiled installer)

-4. Make sure, you have Keysight IO Lib Version 18 or higher installed.
+4. Make sure, you have Keysight IO Lib Version installed and your oscilloscope is setup as LAN instrument.

-5. For executing any UDA, like the SGMII UDA, on the oscilloscope, you will need the UDA N5430A license.
+5. For executing any UDA, like the SGMII UDA, on the oscilloscope, you will need the UDA D9010UDAA license.
 Ask your Keysight's representative for a quote.

-The SGMII UDA supports connections and measurements on differential data only, where the clock is recovered from data, on differential data and explicit single ended clock, on using the Waveform Memory WMEM1 and 3 for data and loading offline waveforms *.h5 from disc.
-The default is set to data normal on ch1 and data complement on ch3, clock on ch4.
+The SGMII UDA supports connections and measurements on differential data only, where the clock is recovered from data, or on differential data and explicit single ended clock, or on using the Waveform Memory WMEM1 and 3 for data and loading offline waveforms *.h5 from disc, respectively.

 You can run this example fully offline, if you have Infiniium Offline N8900A installed and running.
 In the running SGMII UDA, select Connection Parameter: "L" for load from waveform.
 It will prompt the user to browse to the waveform file for data normal and complement.
-Or select "W" for waveform memory to use previous loaded waveforms in WMEM1 and 3.
+Or select "W" for waveform memory to use waveforms ch1.h5 and ch3.h5 in c:\apps\UDA\SGMII\UDAFiles\.
+Currently the connection "W" is default setting.
+The waveform files are too large for uploading it to the UDA share.
+Please contact me, if you need these demo waveform files!

 Please let me know any idea for improvements.